-Poker translation from English to Norwegian for PokerStars – which is the world’s largest online poker provider – was the first assignment for All-In Translations back in the days when the company was a one-man band.
+Poker translation from English to Norwegian for PokerStars – which is the world’s largest online poker provider – was the first assignment for All-in Global back in the days when the company was a one-man band.

 It would be interesting to know exactly how many poker sites we have been translated since our cradle days, but let us just ballpark for now – a lot!
 One of our biggest achievements came in 2010, when we became the official poker translation provider in 28 languages for iPoker – which is currently ranked as the 3rd largest online card room in the world.
-This poker platform is owned by the giant Playtech, a recurrent client of All-In Translations for whom we had completed lots of multilingual translation projects that range from casino games to bingo games to mobile games and more.
+This poker platform is owned by the giant Playtech, a recurrent client of All-in Global for whom we had completed lots of multilingual translation projects that range from casino games to bingo games to mobile games and more.
+Now all our language services are available in more than 70 languages.

 So what exactly is poker translation?